Review Notes for the Deep Learning Course

 Asynchronous: image-20240229164805478

-Structural differences No universal optimization algorithm Many hyperparameters Non-convex optimization problems Parameter initialization Escaping local optima Vanishing gradients, exploding gradients
+Structural differences No universal optimization algorithm Many hyperparameters Non-convex optimization problem Parameter initialization Escape local optima Gradient vanishing, gradient explosion

-Non-convex optimization problem in low-dimensional space: there are some local optima and parameter initialization issues.
-Non-convex optimization problem in high-dimensional space (deep neural networks): the issue is not about escaping local optima but about saddle points.
-Saddle points have a first-order gradient of zero but the Hessian matrix is not semi-definite.
+Non-convex optimization problems in low-dimensional space: There are some local optima (Local minima) and parameter initialization.
+Non-convex optimization problems in high-dimensional space (deep neural networks): The problem is not about escaping local optima, but about saddle points.
+Saddle points have a first-order gradient of 0, but the Hessian matrix is not semi-positive definite.

 image-20240229164816698

-In high-dimensional spaces, local minima require to be the lowest point in every dimension, which is highly improbable, meaning, in high-dimensional spaces, most stationary points are saddle points.
-Stochastic gradient descent is very important for non-convex optimization problems in high-dimensional spaces as introducing randomness in the gradient direction can effectively help to escape saddle points.
+In high-dimensional space, the probability of a local minimum (Local Minima) being the lowest point in every dimension is very low, which means that most stationary points in high-dimensional space are saddle points.
+Stochastic gradient descent is very important for non-convex optimization problems in high-dimensional space.
+By introducing randomness in the gradient direction, it can effectively escape saddle points.

 image-20240229164821701

-When a model converges to a flat local minimum, it tends to be more robust, i.e., minor parameter changes will not significantly affect the model’s capacity; whereas, when a model converges to a sharp local minimum, its robustness is comparatively poorer.
-In network training, it’s unnecessary to find the global minimum, as this might lead to overfitting.
+When a model converges to a flat local minimum, its robustness is better, meaning that small parameter changes will not drastically affect the model’s ability; whereas when a model converges to a sharp local minimum, its robustness is relatively poor.
+When training a network, it is not necessary to find the global minimum, as this may lead to overfitting.

 image-20240229164825190

-Batch size does not affect the expectation of the stochastic gradient, but it does affect the variance of the stochastic gradient;
+Batch size does not affect the expectation of stochastic gradients, but it affects the variance of stochastic gradients; Large batch - small variance of stochastic gradients - stable - larger learning rate

 Learning Rate Decay